MicrosoftDocs/power-automate-docs/flow-docs/web-api.md

 # Microsoft Flow Web API

-Going forward, all flows will be stored in Common Data Service (CDS) and leverage [the rich Web API](https://docs.microsoft.com/dynamics365/customer-engagement/developer/webapi/perform-operations-web-api).
+Going forward, all flows will be stored in Common Data Service (CDS) for Apps and leverage [the rich Web API](https://docs.microsoft.com/dynamics365/customer-engagement/developer/webapi/perform-operations-web-api).

 This content covers the management of flows included on the **Solutions** tab in Microsoft Flow.
 Currently, flows under **My Flows** are not supported by these APIs.